Estimating distinguishability measures on quantum computers: Conclusion

 In this paper, we have delineated several algorithms for estimating distinguishability measures on quantum computers.
 All of the measures are based on trace distance or fidelity, and we have considered them for quantum states, channels, and strategies.
 Many of the algorithms rely on interaction with a quantum prover, and in these cases, we have replaced the prover with a parameterized quantum circuit.
 As such, these methods are not guaranteed to converge for all possible states, channels, and strategies.
 It is an interesting open question to determine conditions under which the algorithms are guaranteed to converge and run efficiently.

 We have also simulated several of the algorithms in both the noiseless and noisy scenarios.
 We found that the simulations converge well for all states and channels considered, and for all algorithms simulated.
 As more advanced quantum computers become available (with more qubits and greater reliability), it would be interesting to simulate our algorithms for states and channels involving larger numbers of qubits.
 All of our Python code is written in a modular way, such that it will be straightforward to explore this direction.
+Lastly, we proved several complexity-theoretic results about various distance estimation algorithms; in particular, we showed and, in some cases, recalled that there is a fidelity or distance estimation problem that is complete for the commonly studied complexity classes BQP, QMA, QMA(2), QSZK, QIP(2), and QIP.

 Going forward from here, it remains open to determine methods for estimating other distinguishability measures such as the Petz--R\'{e}nyi relative entropy \cite{P85,P86}\ and the sandwiched R\'{e}nyi relative entropy \cite{MDSFT13,WWY14}\ of channels \cite{LKDW18}\ and strategies \cite{Wang2019a}.
 More generally, one could consider distinguishability measures beyond these.
 One desirable aspect of the algorithms appearing in this paper is that they provide a one-shot interpretation for the various distinguishability measures as the maximum acceptance probability in a quantum interactive proof (with the trace-distance based algorithms and interpretations being already known from \cite{W02,RW05,GW06,G09,G12}).
 However, it is unclear to us whether one could construct a quantum interactive proof for which the maximum acceptance probability is related to the Petz-- or sandwiched R\'{e}nyi relative entropy of a channel or a strategy.